stemjust4u/p1-blink-mqtt/README.md

 * Raspberry Pi and/or esp32 as remote mosquitto clients
 * Raspberry Pi as mosquitto server (broker) and node-red server (note - the RPi being used to control an LED can also be used as the server.
 The mqtt client and server can be on the same Pi)

-This is a continuation of the LED blink project.
-Adding MQTT (will be using mosquitto) to practice communicating between remote devices/clients (esp32/Pi) and a server (broker) Pi running mosquitto/node-red.  (link to mqtt/node-red setup)

 ![MQTT/node-red](images/pi-mqtt-node-red-diagram.jpg "Diagram")

 The esp32 (mosquitto client) will run micropython with umqttsimple to send the LED status and receive on/off instructions.

 The RPi (mosquitto client) will run python with Paho to send the LED status and receive on/off instructions.

-The Pi server will have a mosquitto/node-red server running.
+The Pi server (brooker) will have a mosquitto/node-red server running.
 Node-red will be used to display the LED status and to send on/off instructions.
 The Pi server will be the communication hub between the remote esp32/RPi and node-red.

 To access the Pi server node-red configuration and LED status (dashboard) you use a web browser.
 (PiserverIPaddress:1880 and PiserverIPaddress:1880/ui)